- What information does Vorys collect about you on our Website?

-- Request that we transfer any Personal Data we hold about you to another company.
+- Request, in certain circumstances, that we transfer any Personal Data we hold about you to another company.

 - Under certain circumstances, restrict certain types of processing.

-- Object to having decisions made about you by automated processes or profiling.
+- Object to having certain decisions made about you by automated processes or profiling.

-- Lodge a complaint with the supervisory authority.
+- Lodge a complaint with the relevant supervisory authority.

 How to Submit a Request

-If you are located in the EEA, the United Kingdom, or Switzerland and you wish to exercise any of your rights, please submit your request by emailing us at firstname.lastname@example.org.
+If you are located in the EEA or the UK, to the extent we are subject to European Privacy Laws and you wish to exercise any of your rights under such European Privacy Laws where applicable, please submit your request by emailing us at email@example.com.

 If you would like to make a complaint about how we handle your Personal Data, or make a complaint about a breach of data protection laws, please contact us using the contact information described above.
 Complaints will be investigated and the outcome of the investigation will be communicated to you after the complaint is made in accordance with applicable law.
-You may have a right in some locations to file a complaint with your local data protection authority.
+If European Privacy Laws apply, you also have the right to make a complaint with your local data protection authority.

 Legal Basis for Processing

 We will process your Personal Data only where we have a lawful basis for doing so.
-These “lawful bases” for processing are set forth in applicable data protection law and, depending on the relevant circumstances and jurisdiction, our processing will be on the basis of one or more of the following: (a) the performance of a contract to which you are a party or in order to take steps at your request prior to entering a contract; (b) compliance with our legal obligations; (c) for our legitimate interests (this includes carrying out the business of providing legal services and pursuing our general business interests); (d) the establishment, exercise or defense of legal claims; (e) to carry out tasks in the public interest/reasons of substantial public interest; or (f) to comply with laws relating to anti-money laundering or counter-terrorist financing obligations or the prevention, detection, or prosecution of any crime.
+These “lawful bases” for processing are set forth in applicable data protection law and, where European Privacy Laws apply, our processing will be on the basis of one or more of the following (where applicable): (a) the performance of a contract to which you are a party or in order to take steps at your request prior to entering a contract; (b) compliance with our legal obligations; (c) for our legitimate interests (for example, carrying out the business of providing legal services and pursuing our general business interests); (d) the establishment, exercise or defense of legal claims; (e) to carry out tasks in the public interest/reasons of substantial public interest; or (f) to comply with laws relating to anti-money laundering or counter-terrorist financing obligations or the prevention, detection, or prosecution of any crime.